 For regional towns, water utilities often rely on a single supply source, with no physical link to an alternative bulk water supply.
 The lack of supply diversiﬁcation creates further water security risks for these communities.

-Long-term urban water planning will need to be supported by stronger institutional arrangements, as recognised in the High Priority Initiative for Bulk water supply security, which is separately included on the Infrastructure Priority List.
+Long-term urban water planning will need to be supported by stronger institutional arrangements, as recognised in the Early-Stage Proposal for Bulk water supply security, which is separately included on the Infrastructure Priority List.

 Collaboration and knowledge sharing will also be important to achieve the best outcomes, taking into account the roles and responsibilities of state, territory and local governments.

-Appendix B provides a list of submissions received by Infrastructure Australia in relation to this program initiative.
+Appendix B provides a list of submissions received by Infrastructure Australia in relation to this program proposal.

 In 2019, the Australian Government established the National Water Grid Authority, which is collaborating with states and territories to identify, plan and deliver nationally important water infrastructure that increases the nation’s water security for primary industry and supports regional growth.

-A Perth and south-western coast water security initiative is separately included on the Infrastructure Priority List, as the Western Australian Government has provided detailed evidence of these issues in Perth.
+A Perth and south-western coast water security proposal is separately included on the Infrastructure Priority List, as the Western Australian Government has provided detailed evidence of these issues in Perth.